anita-moc/Project/README.md

 ### Deployment

-Helsa is designed to be deployed on Vercel, but you can deploy it on any platform that supports Node.js.
+Gonurse is designed to be deployed on Vercel, but you can deploy it on any platform that supports Node.js.

 1. **Deploy to Vercel**: